open-mpi/ompi/opal/mca/memory/ptmalloc2/README-open-mpi.txt

 necessarily be used -- it's a separate/run-time decision as to whether it will be used.

-For hysterical raisins (v1.3.0 and v1.3.1), an empty libopenmpi_malloc.la is created.
-This library *used* to be the whole ptmalloc2 allocator, but since we're now name-shifting all the ptmalloc2 symbols, it's no longer necessary to make it a separate library.
-Having an empty/dummy library of this name ensures that users who added -lopenmpi_malloc to their compile/link lines won't fail linking.
-They may get a linker warning about no symbols being used in this library -- but that's a Good Thing; it'll encourage users to stop linking in this library.

 We set the __malloc_initialize_hook variable to point to opal_memory_ptmalloc2_malloc_init_hook (in hooks.c).
 This function is called by the underlying glibc allocator before any allocations occur